RogerCipher/Yggdrasil/README.md

 to run a simple test do:
 $ `./main "testTree.txt" -g`

-this will print the tree that's in the "testTree.txt" file in [graphviz](https://dreampuf.github.io/GraphvizOnline) format
+this will print the tree that's in the "testTree.txt" file in [graphviz](https://dreampuf.github.io/GraphvizOnline) format.
 ## Random tree generator (treeGen.c)

 compiled with: $ `gcc -Wall -o treeGen treeGen.c`